View Albert Correa's Obituary on Courant.com and share memories

 |

-Albert Correa Jr., of Hartford, born July 8, 1996 passed away on February 10, 2019.
-He is survived by his son Albert Adriel Correa, his mother Maria Coral, his father Albert Correa and stepmom Natosha Correa, his grandmother Ramonita Correa, his sisters and brother, Brittany Alleyne, Jayden & Elizabeth Kelly, Angelica, Amaya, Alani, Aryana and Alicia Correa, several aunts, uncles and cousins.
-There's no shortage of memories when thinking of Albert; the love he had for his son, family and friends was beyond any measure.
-He will be missed, but we're thankful for the memories we have together.Friends may call at The Ahern Funeral Home, 180 Farmington Ave., Hartford on Friday (Feb.
-15) from 10:00am – 1:00pm followed by Funeral Services in the funeral home at 1:00pm.
-Burial will be in Cedar Hill Cemetery, Hartford.
-To send online condolences to the family, please visit www.ahernfuneralhome.com
+Albert Correa Jr., of Hartford, born July 8, 1996 passed away February 10, 2019.
+He is survived by his son Albert Adriel Correa, his mother Maria Coral, his father Albert Correa and step mom Natosha Correa, his grandmothers Ramonita Correa, and Elizabeth Caligiuri, his sisters and brother Brittany, Angelica, Amaya, Jayden, Elizabeth, Alani, Aryana and Alicia, several aunts, uncles and cousins.
+Being a father is Albert's greatest accomplishment.
+He is the best son, brother and friend anyone could ever have.
+He touched everyone he came across in away only an Angel can touch you.
+He is his mothers, fathers and family's heart and soul.
+He was one of a kind.
+Where muturaty meets a playful young man.
+Albert is the epitome of a provider.
+We will be celebrating his life at The Ahern funeral home friday February 15 @108 Farmington ave, Hartford from 10:00 AM to 1:00 PM.
+Followed by Burial will be at Cedar Hill Cemetery, Hartford.